rsa17826/vex-plus-plus/readme.md

       - **showHoveredBlocksList**: if true will show a list of the blocks under the mouse
       - **selectedBlockFormatString**: string showing how to format the data for the selected block
-      - **hoveredBlockFormatString**: string showing how to format the data for the hovered blocks (pxx/pxy size in px x/y, sx/sy is scale x/y, posx/posy is position x/y, rot is rotation in degrees, id is the blocks id)
+      - **hoveredBlockFormatString**: string showing how to format the data for the hovered blocks (pxx/pxy size in px x/y, sx/sy is scale x/y, posx/posy is position x/y, rot is rotation in degrees, id is the blocks id, layer is the layer that the block is on)
     - ### signals

       - ### signal display